 Although the view of the National Executive Council was logical, I believe that the answer is not to outrightly dismiss the idea of having a minimum wage.
 I strongly believe that it is high time we set up this yardstick to assist our younger colleagues.
+I did that for the NBA-Abuja branch when I was the Chairman between 2002 and 2004.
 This minimum wage may vary depending on the location and size of the practice.
 To make this work, the NBA branches in each state will be consulted to assist in fixing a minimum that every lawyer must earn.